PatrickJTaylor/pengWann/README.md

 [![PyPI version](https://badge.fury.io/py/pengwann.svg)](https://badge.fury.io/py/pengwann)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 `pengwann` is a lightweight Python package for computing common descriptors of chemical bonding from Wannier functions (as output by [Wannier90](https://wannier.org/)).
 Alternatively phrased: `pengwann` replicates the core functionality of [LOBSTER](http://www.cohp.de/), except that the local basis used to represent the Hamiltonian and the density matrix is comprised of Wannier functions rather than pre-defined atomic or pseudo-atomic orbitals.
-The primary advantage of this methodology is that (for energetically isolated bands) the spilling factor is strictly 0.
+The primary advantage of this methodology is that (for energetically isolated bands) **the spilling factor is strictly 0**.

 ## Installation

-The latest tagged release of `pengwann` is pip-installable as:
+The latest tagged release of `pengwann` is `pip`-installable as:

 ```
 pip install pengwann